Nobody could see what they'd selected

 Ghost selections

-A "+5 more" chip with no way to see, edit, or confirm what was selected.
+A "+2 more" link that opened a panel, but with no way to see, edit, or confirm what was already selected.

 Disabled radio buttons